Work on Sao Paulo airport halted, threatening World Cup deadline

-Viracopos airport, controlled by Brazilian concessionaries UTC and Triunfo and France's Egis Airport Operation, risks a fine of up to 170 million reais (45.69 million pounds) for missing a Sunday deadline to deliver the terminal.
+Viracopos airport, controlled by Brazilian concessionaries UTC and Triunfo and France's Egis Airport Operation, risks a fine of up to 170 million reais ($77 million) for missing a Sunday deadline to deliver the terminal.

 Federal prosecutors said work involving heights and heavy machinery overhead would be halted temporarily due to dangerous movement of heavy materials, reckless driving around elevated platforms and misuse of key safety equipment.